-Each data point on a graph should have 1- $\sigma$ error bars to indicate the measurement uncertainty.
-The only exception to this rule is when error bars would result in too much clutter, for example with multiple data sets.
+Each data point on a graph should have 1- σ error bars to indicate the measurement uncertainty1.
+The only exception to this rule is when error bars would result in too much clutter, for

+1Error bars should represent 1 σ of uncertainty in the point you plotted!
+For example, say you made ten measurements of a pendulum period at each of five different angles, and you found the standard deviation was 0.05 s for the ten measurements at 30°.
+If you make a quick and dirty graph for which you select one measurement at random from each of the 5 angles, then the size of the error bars should be 0.05 s above and below the point at 30°.
+If, on the other example with multiple data sets.
 In that case, it is good to indicate the uncertainty in the figure caption, or in some other manner.
 Uncertainty in your measurement of the independent variable (x) is often small enough that horizontal error bars are not needed.
 If this is not the case, you can use both vertical and horizontal error bars.